jeffmccommas/MDD/README.md

 Setup the structure for a one page portfolio.
 Will be using bootsrap 3.0 and jquery for animation
 <h3>5 ) Quality Assurance</h3>
 test, test, test.
 Form a small gruop of friends to QA the site and give feedback to any issues that are identified.
+<h3>6 ) Push Staging Dev to Production Environment</h3>
+Push staging branck to master and hope that someone will hire me as a UI Developer